Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Our noses led us to the various stalls, each of us picking out a little of each item.
 Pretty soon, we had several handfuls of different foods, sharing them between us.
 Much of it seemed like the standard-fare that one would find strolling through a Dai Pai Dong on the streets of Hong Kong.

 However, one particularly overwhelming smell in a secluded corner sent most of us retreating, except for Ludmila.
 She was the only one who approached and took an item from it.
-As she came back towards us, she held up a crispy block that gave off the scent of a public sewer.
+As she came back towards us, she held up a crispy block that gave off the scent of an open sewer.
 Shivers went down our spines as she casually took a bite out of it, revealing a white, porous inside.

-“Wait…is that…fried, stinky tofu?”
+“Wait… is that… fried, stinky tofu?”
 I suddenly realized after seeing it closely.
 I had never gotten close enough to try it for myself, but the appearance rang some bells.